 For fabric softener?
 Simply pour ½ cup of vinegar in the rinse cycle of your machine--or skip it entirely.

 Try to buy as clean of a detergent as possible, making sure to buy from a reputable company as some have been found to mislabel their products.

-You use no detergent at all--just ozone water to get your clothes super clean--no sorting and no need to use anything but cold water ever.
+You use no detergent at all--just ozonated water to get your clothes super clean--no sorting and no need to use anything but cold water ever.